SickheadGames/TinyPG/README.md

  - `ParseError` now has correct line numbers.
  - Regex tool now updates live without flicker.
  - The TinyPG compiler will now display the error line number in the output.
+ - Production rules without a code block will by default evaluate their sub-rules.